SharePoint/sp-dev-docs/docs/solution-guidance/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 Since you want to debug the add-in, ensure that you supply https://localhost.com including the port as depicted below.
 ![](http://i.imgur.com/nQmSbPC.png)

-Now deploy the add-in in the App Catalog site.
+Now deploy the add-in in the app catalog site.

 ### Step 5: Install your add-in in your developer site collection